-Draft White-tailed Deer Management Plan/Environmental Impact Statement Valley Forge National Historical Park King of Prussia, Pennsylvania December 2008
+Final White-tailed Deer Management Plan/Environmental Impact Statement Valley Forge National Historical Park King of Prussia, Pennsylvania August 2009

-This Draft White-tailed Deer Management Plan/Environmental Impact Statement (plan/EIS) describes four alternatives for the management of white-tailed deer and for appropriate response to chronic wasting disease (CWD) at Valley Forge National Historical Park (NHP).
-The Plan/EIS also describes the environment that would be affected by the alternatives and the environmental consequences for implementing these alternatives.
+This Final White-tailed Deer Management Plan/Environmental Impact Statement (plan/EIS) describes four alternatives for the management of white-tailed deer and for appropriate response to chronic wasting disease (CWD) at Valley Forge National Historical Park (NHP).
+The Final plan/EIS also describes the environment that would be affected by the alternatives and the environmental consequences for implementing these alternatives.
+The plan/EIS also responds to and incorporates the public and agency comments received on the Draft plan/EIS.

 The purpose of this action is to develop a deer management strategy that supports protection, preservation, and restoration of native vegetation and other natural and cultural resources throughout and beyond the life of this plan/EIS.
-Action is needed at this time to address declining forest regeneration and to ensure the protection and restoration of native vegetation and wildlife, and the protection of cultural resources.
-Studies have determined that excessive deer browsing reduces forest regeneration, resulting in adverse changes to the forest structure, composition, and wildlife habitat.
-Excessive deer browsing in Valley Forge NHP also has adversely affected the natural distribution, abundance, and diversity of native species, including species of special concern, and has impacted native shrubs, trees, and forest landscapes.
+Action is needed at this time to address declining forest regeneration and to promote the protection and restoration of native vegetation and wildlife, and the protection of cultural resources.
+Long-term monitoring has determined that excessive deer browsing reduces forest regeneration, resulting in adverse changes to the forest structure (loss of forest understory) and wildlife habitat.
+Excessive deer browsing in Valley Forge NHP also has adversely affected the natural distribution, abundance, and diversity of native plant communities (herbaceous plants, trees, and shrubs), including species of special concern.
 Furthermore, changes in the proximity of CWD to the park boundary and other risk factors have resulted in an elevated risk of CWD occurrence within the park.
-Finally, action is needed to foster greater cooperation with state and local governments currently implementing deer management actions (including CWD surveillance and response) to help achieve mutual deer management goals.